unterkoefler/unanswered/src/markdown/2020-07-27-raspberries.md

 I arrived panting and damp with sweat.
 I slid off my bike, and, fumbling a moment with the keys, locked it to the rack.
 I checked the time.
 7:56.
 I heaved a sigh of relief; it would all be worth it soon.

 I hurried through the parking lot, past the flowers and through the automatic doors.
 The line at the checkout looked long enough to buy me all the time I needed.
 I hadn't been there in over a year and the layout, or my memory of it, had changed.
-Funny I how things do. that snaked around the display stands and refrigerator cases, eyes darting madly about, searching for my grail.
+Funny how things do that.
+I snaked around the display stands and refrigerator cases, eyes darting madly about, searching for my grail.

 It eluded me.
 I was Galahad, Ahab, the Cowardly Lion, the object of my quest no less thwarting.
 I turned towards the registers.
 The rest of the clientèle was older and looked on with suspicion as I grew more frantic.
 They had forgotten what it meant to live, to want!
 To set your mind's eye on a prize and seek it out, no matter the cost!
 They had lost their passion.